 - Consider the potential necessity of standing watch in shifts if the situation has thoroughly devolved

-Devastating financial changes are coming to a location near you.
-Wouldn’t you prefer to make the cuts now and adjust accordingly, instead of having them forced upon you through evictions, foreclosures, repossessions, and other painful methods?
-Making some difficult changes now can provide a stable standard of living in a world that is going downhill at breakneck speed.
+Making some difficult changes now can help to provide a more stable standard of living in a world that is going downhill at breakneck speed.
 By decreasing your monthly output, you can hang on to necessities.

 - Redefine what necessities mean to you